 Once the designer discovers all she can about the brand, she should start researching its industry.
 Specifically, check out the competitors.
 Identify who they are, what they offer, and of course, what their design and logos look like.
 As a designer, you want to walk that fine line of creating something contemporary, but also unique (unless the company wants to go completely outside the box).

 You should also familiarize yourself with the history of the brand and industry as well.
 Examine past logos and design trends.
 See how they evolved over time and try to anticipate where they might be headed.
-Otherwise you run the risk of repeating something that’s already been done.
+Otherwise, you run the risk of repeating something that’s already been done.
+There are multiple branding companies that will be able to help you with this data so you can create a brand logo that is unlike anything that has been seen before,

 (Of course, there’s also such a thing as too much research.
 So know when to draw the line).